rourri's corner

 I placed my two cup pyrex upside down on a plate, and then centered the cookie wafer evenly over the bottom of the glass.
 Taking the bowl, I then quickly slid the interior of the bowl over the bottom of the measuring cup.
 As I slid this down, I aided the mold by lightly touching the edges of the waffle and pressing in to the measuring cup glass.
 Use caution as this is hot.
 You might want to consider using food service gloves or something if you are sensitive to heat, or cannot feel heat.

+Hold for about 30 seconds or so, and then remove bowl.
+Pop new waffle bowl off of glass and then place on a cooling rack.
+I put mine in the oven as I had to keep them away from the humidity of a rainy day.
+I set the oven to 150 just to encourage the humidity to go out of the oven.
 One word of caution here....the bowls will not fully set until they are completely cool.
 So don't crank your oven.
 I had to reform an oven full as I did not realize this.
 Yeah, that was a neat trick I tell you what.
 Four hours of work and I was almost sick when I realized what I did.
 I was able to recover most of it.
 If it was a beautiful day like today, I would probably just use the oven to stage them and not turn the heat on at all.

 Anywho...
 That is waffle bowl making in a nutshell!
 Happy waffle making!